Neuro-Spectral Architectures for Causal Physics-Informed Networks: Results and analysis

 Although built on the inherently slower NODE framework, \method{} trains significantly faster than MLP-based PINNs.
 This efficiency is likely due to the physical and causal priors built into the architecture, allowing for convergence in considerably fewer steps.
-Moreover, neuro-spectral models compute the solution across the entire domain in a single forward pass, in contrast to the thousands of passes needed for a PINN, reducing the relative computational overhead.
-Additionally, \method{} yields remarkably accurate solutions, which we attribute to its spectral representation capabilities and its automatic compliance with initial and boundary conditions. \method{} does not need to train on boundary data, allowing us to perform optimization only on the physics-informed loss.
-This helps avoid the conflicting gradients of data and equation losses, which often lead to unstable training, as shown in the rMSE-versus-time plots of the tested classical architectures in Figure \ref{fig: teaser}.
+Moreover, neuro-spectral models compute the solution across the entire domain in a single forward pass, in contrast to the thousands of passes needed for a PINN, reducing the relative computational overhead. \autoref{sec:additional_experiments} has a longer discussion on this effect.
+Additionally, \method{} produces remarkably accurate solutions, which we attribute to its spectral representation capabilities and its automatic compliance with initial and boundary conditions. \method{} does not need to train on boundary data, allowing us to perform optimization only on the physics-informed loss.
+This helps avoid the conflicting gradients of data and equation losses, which often lead to unstable training, as shown in the rMSE-versus-time plots of the tested classical architectures in \autoref{fig:teaser}.

-Nevertheless, the method does have limitations, which we discuss in greater detail in Appendix D. First, all experiments take place on simple spatial domains, which allows using the framework of the Fourier bases; more complex geometries would require the implementation of more generic bases, which could hinder the initialization process.
+Nevertheless, the method does have limitations, which we discuss in greater detail in \autoref{sec:appendix_limitations}.
+First, all experiments take place on simple spatial domains, which allows using the framework of the Fourier bases; more complex geometries would require the implementation of more generic bases, which could hinder the initialization process.
 Second, \method{} integrates the vector-valued solution $\hu(\x,t)$ using Runge-Kutta methods which, despite their efficiency, may become unstable when applied to stiff problems.
 Finally, NeuSA's performance seems to be strongly influenced by its analytical initialization procedure; while this approach enables exceptionally fast training when a suitable linear approximation is available, its effectiveness significantly diminishes when initialized with no prior dynamical information.